-Richard Clarke Addresses Terrorism in the Era of Trump
+Richard Clarke Addresses Terrorism in the Trump Era

 University of Pennsylvania alumnus Richard Clarke (’72) visited the Penn campus on March 16 to headline two AAPSS events.

-At the first event—a small round- table discussion with Penn students—Clarke focused on his role as a national security policy expert.
-He discussed his time in the Bush administration, specifically during the 9/11 terrorist attacks and the policies that developed afterward, from the Iraq War to torture.
+At the first event—a small round-table discussion with Penn students—Clarke focused on his role as a national security policy expert.
+He discussed his time in the Bush administration, specifically during the 9/11 terrorist attacks, and the policies that developed afterward.
 Professor Claire Finkelstein of Penn Law moderated the discussion.

 One attendee, John Schippert (’17 JD/MBA), noted that 9/11 had had a profound impact on the course of his life and “speaking with a high level national security official who was intimately involved in responding to 9/11 and reshaping our intelligence community was one of the most meaningful experiences I have had in graduate school.”